When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 With only 200+ servers in 63 countries, PrivateVPN offers an average VPN server network.
 That said, it still delivers a smooth online experience.
 Our Score: 5/10

 PrivateVPN has a decent range of server locations across 63 countries.
-However, the network only has 200+ servers, which is relatively small compared to other popular VPNs.
+However, the network only has 200+ servers, which is relatively small compared to other VPNs with the most servers.

-This VPN offers dedicated IP servers in the USA, Germany, Switzerland, Sweden, and six other locations.
+This VPN offers 16 dedicated IP servers, including those in Australia, Canada, India, the USA, and the UK.
 Dedicated servers are excellent for delivering enhanced security and blazing-fast speeds.

 PrivateVPN’s server network consists of both physical and virtual servers.
 Virtual servers recreate the functionality and features of physical servers, but physical servers are preferred.
-Luckily, the provider only has seven virtual servers.
+Luckily, the provider only has 7 virtual servers.

 UI/UX Design & Ease of Use

 PrivateVPN boasts user-friendly apps that have been recently updated to improve user experience and appeal.
-They are intuitive to set up and operate.
+They're intuitive when set up and used.
 Our Score: 8.5/10

 PrivateVPN's UI/UX design for their desktop and mobile apps is simple and user-friendly, making accessing basic and advanced VPN features easy.